Women in Kenya: Women in Post-Independence Kenya (1963–)

-During the post-independence period, women in Kenya continued to live in a society that has a patriarchal order.
+During the post-independence period, women in Kenya continued to live in a society that had a patriarchal order.
 When Kenya gained independence in 1963, a few young women were able to attain education because of parents who became involved in religious mission activities since the Colonial era.
 Many of those who were not able to obtain education in schools, even those who were only 12 years old, were "married off".
 After 1995, due to the Beijing Platform for Action, many Kenyan women have benefited from the introduction of feminist point of views such as "female consciousness", "confidence as women", "gender equality" and justice for women.
 Many Kenyan women soon became active participants in Kenyan politics.